FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 In replying, the Senior Executive Engineer confirmed that the provision of footpaths in this

-area will require land acquisition and consultation will take place with local landowners.--- 6
+area will require land acquisition and consultation will take place with local landowners.
+---
+6

 13.